top of page

 Design Intent

-After iteration, players demonstrated clearer understanding of the mechanic within the first few minutes of gameplay.
+After iteration, players demonstrated a clear understanding of the mechanic within the first few minutes of each demo session.

 Jizo's physical body is left behind in front of the door in order to search for clues, and he returns to the body once a solution is found.